 Post-CDT I arrived in New Zealand on a working holiday visa which allows for working and/or traveling within the country for up to one year.

-This is the same visa I had when I entered Australia and my plan was to do something similar – travel until my money ran out and then get a job somewhere (probably at a bar).
+This is the same visa I had when I entered Australia and I planned to do something similar – travel until my money ran out and then get a job somewhere (probably at a bar).

 As I write this, I am closing out my fifth month in New Zealand, and instead of spending the next seven months working, I'm cutting my time here short in favor of less expensive destinations – namely, Nepal (where I can eat meals for $2 US instead of $20 US).